sirasmu/skills-that-matter/README.md

 ### Rust

 I have started looking into Rust.
 It has my interest.
 I think I might be more interested in Rust that Python and Go.
 So far I really like the syntax of what I have seen and the description of the language sounded awesome!
+I compilled and ran a small program.
+Time to try out some more :)